http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 [LangChain4j](https://docs.langchain4j.dev/)), to Hypermedia
-libraries ([HTMX](https://htmx.org)), to transport formats ([Kotlin DataFrame](https://kotlin.github.io/dataframe/overview.html)), to templating engines (JTE) and cloud platform clients (Azure, GCP) - we've pretty much added modules for anything an everything!
+libraries ([HTMX](https://htmx.org)), to transport formats ([Kotlin DataFrame](https://kotlin.github.io/dataframe/overview.html)), to templating engines (JTE) and cloud platform clients (Azure, GCP) - we've pretty much added modules for anything and everything!

 And with it, you can see from the below that http4k’s downloads have been on a very pleasingly upward trend.
 It's encouraged the http4k team to keep going and we decided that v6 was a good time to have a really long hard look at how